codehobbyist06/bankAPI/README.md

 to the bank data provided by RBI (Reserve bank of India).
 It supports grapql queries at endpoint ("/gql").

+The API uses ariadne, a schema-first approach based python-graphql library which allows us to define custom schema for our queries using SDL(Schema Definition Language).

+The bank data is saved in a postgres database.
+The database has been interfaced with python using the python-sql-alchemy library.

 * To install via git
   ```
     venv myenv ---> Create a virtual environment